31 August 2023

 LIGHT

-The current exhibition has dim lighting with some darker spots.
+The exhibition hall has dim lighting with some darker spots.
 The rest of the building is not strongly lit.

 SCENT

 We are not a scent-free institution.
-In the current exhibition there will be scent from food and different ingredients, to varying degrees throughout the exhibition period.
 If you require a scent-free environment, please contact us before your visit and we will do our best to accommodate you.

 VISUAL IMPAIRMENT